 If you aren’t able to easily anticipate your customers’ needs and spot opportunities to upsell, cross-sell or strengthen relationships, then your CRM system isn’t working hard enough.

 7. You’re having difficulty analysing and reporting on data

 You know your CRM system is working effectively if when onboarding a new account manager or salesperson, they can quickly understand the data presented to them.
 But if it leaves them feeling confused over the status of your customers, it might be time to look around.

-After all, your salespeople don’t want to be sifting through information when they could be spending their time selling.
-And your account managers rely on having access to customisable reports based on relevant information that they can share.
+After all, your salespeople want to avoid sifting through information when they could be spending their time selling.
+And your account managers rely on access to customisable reports based on relevant information they can share.
 A good CRM will allow you to automate this process.
-There is more pressure than ever for companies to demonstrate data integrity, so easy access to reports is imperative.
+More pressure than ever exists for companies to demonstrate data integrity, so easy access to reports is imperative.

 Moving to a new CRM

 If you think it might be time to switch CRMs, the process of moving to a new system is not as difficult as you might think.